2KAX/TimeTravel/docs/scripts.md

 * messagemanager.cs : script which display the conversation of the introduction.

+* managedissolve.cs : script which change the value of property of the dissolve shader.

+* introtrigger.cs : scripte let appear the futur detective.

 # ControllerGrabObject.cs

 This script manages the controls and interactions the user has with the headset controllers